SphericalElephant/tw-mad-8-actionbar/tw-mad-actionbar.md

 	* Separation of convern
 	* Flexible
 	* SOLID
-* The API is very similar to what we have seen before, but the ``OnTabSelectedListener`` does not provide a ``FragmentTransaction``, we need to handle everything manually, again this is far more flexible compared to what we had before
+* The API is very similar to what we have seen before, but the ``OnTabSelectedListener`` does not provide a ``FragmentTransaction``, we need to handle everything manually, again this is far more flexible compared to what we had before.

 # Conclusion